Standing in Solidarity

 Daoyou Feng 冯道友, age 44

 White supremacy and systemic racism have long histories of inflicting violence upon communities of color in our country.
-These attacks are stark reminders that another segment of our population is being explicitly targeted because of their race, ethnicity, and/or color of their skin.
+These attacks are stark reminders that another segment of our population is being explicitly targeted because of their race.
 White supremacy devalues the lives and experiences of all communities while heightening xenophobia and divisions among us.
 The anti-Asian incidents are a legacy of the racist rhetoric connected to the pandemic.
 We must not allow this abhorrent legacy to live on.

 CALL IT WHAT IT IS AND WORK TO END IT NOW.

 Care For the Homeless (CFH) stands in solidarity with our brothers and sisters fighting for racial and social justice.
-The senseless deaths of George Floyd, Breonna Taylor and Ahmaud Arbery are only the most recent reminders that we must combat systemic racism and the violence it visits on its victims.
+The senseless deaths of George Floyd, Breonna Taylor and Ahmaud Arbery are only the most recent reminders.
+We must combat systemic racism and the violence it visits on its victims.

 As an organization committed to bringing health care, human services and shelter to homeless individuals and families, it is not enough for us to be non-racist.
 We must be anti-racist and reflect on how well our mission addresses structural racism and inequity.
 This is an ongoing process and one that we are committed to realizing.